 Virginia: George Wythe, Richard Henry Lee, Thomas Jefferson, Benjamin Harrison, Thomas Nelson, Jr., Francis Lightfoot Lee, Carter Braxton

 North Carolina: William Hooper, Joseph Hewes, John Penn

 South Carolina: Edward Rutledge, Thomas Heyward, Jr., Thomas Lynch, Jr., Arthur Middleton

 Georgia: Button Gwinnett, Lyman Hall, George Walton

-Posted on July 4, 2020, in Current Events and tagged A Nation Blessed by God, America, American Revolution, July 4 1776, Lord Jesus, Richard Henry Lee, The Declaration of Independence, The Great Awakening, The United States of America, Thomas Jefferson.
+Posted on July 4, 2022, in Current Events and tagged A Nation Blessed by God, America, American Revolution, July 4 1776, Lord Jesus, Richard Henry Lee, The Declaration of Independence, The Great Awakening, The United States of America, Thomas Jefferson.
 Bookmark the permalink.
-4 Comments.
+Leave a comment.